- Find a Trail

 The Illinois Central Branch, the main spine of the trail, begins at Croxton Avenue and Indianapolis Street and travels northward through an industrial area.
 The pathway takes you by the Beer Nuts production plant, where you can visit the company store of the famous Bloomington-produced snack.
 Shortly after passing through the Washington Street tunnel, you’ll come to the Atwood Wayside trailhead with a covered picnic area, water fountain, and parking area.

 The tree-lined trail continues through a mix of residential and forested areas.
 Along the way, be sure to read the historical markers with stories of the rail corridor’s past.
-After passing over Emerson Street and Sugar Creek, you’ll pass under the historic Camelback Bridge: its distinctive shape allowed the tall stacks of wood-burning locomotives to pass under it.
+After crossing the bridges over Emerson Street and Sugar Creek, you’ll pass under the historic Camelback Bridge: its distinctive shape allowed the tall stacks of wood-burning locomotives to pass under it.
 The wooden bridge is the oldest surviving structure associated with the rail corridor.

 The Illinois Central Branch continues out of the Uptown district along a forested corridor, becoming more and more rural.
 At the edge of town, you’ll pass by Rosa Parks Commons, a vast open field with a playground, restrooms, water, and parking.
 A mile later, you’ll intersect with the Northtown Branch of the trail at Northtown Road.
 This 3-mile section heads east along the road-way and loops around a neighborhood surrounding a large pond.